Great Artesian Basin Coordinating Committee members, December 2016

 Community and Sector members

-Juanita Hamparsum was appointed Acting Chair of Committee from 1 July 2013 and has been the Regional Community Agricultural representative since 2011.
+Juanita Hamparsum was appointed Chair of the GABCC from 4 June 2015 and has been the Regional Community Agricultural representative since 2011.

 Juanita works on her family farm near Breeza producing a variety of irrigated and broadacre crops.
 She has a Bachelor of Business degree and is a Chartered Accountant.